PrincetonUniversity/software_testing/02_unittest/README.md

 OK
 ```

 The `.` in the first line of output implies success of one test.
-While there are three assert methods, these are regarded as a single test.
+While there are three assert methods, they are grouped in a single test.

 Add the `-v` flag for verbose output: